David Jamilly: Humanitarian activities

 Jamilly appeared on the Secret Millionaire in 2010 in Redcar in an extended programme, which topped two million seven hundred thousand viewers by the end.
-In the programme, he handed out £25,000 each and became patron to Sid's Place - Redcar Community College, Zoe's Place baby hospice and the Redcar Amateur Boxing Association.
+In the programme, he handed out £25,000 each and became patron to Sid's Place - Redcar Community College, Zoe's Place Baby Hospice and the Redcar Amateur Boxing Association.

 Jamilly, with Frankie Wales, was one of the co-founders of the Redcar Fire and Steel Festival a festival which celebrated Teesside's heritage of 150 years of steel making.

 Jamilly founded The Good Deeds Organisation in 2005 which promotes global good deeds and kindness and went on to co-launch and celebrate Kindness Day UK in 2010.
 Kindness Day UK aims to make each person in the UK carry out one act of kindness on 13 November, World Kindness Day.

 In 2011, Jamilly founded Kindness UK, a not-for-profit, independent organisation which aims to promote, share and unite kindness every day and make kindness a greater part of everyone's day-to-day lives.
-He is also a patron of Zöe's Place Baby Hospice, a charity for sick babies and young children.
+He is also a patron of Zoe's Place Baby Hospice, a charity for sick babies and young children.